We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 What is meant by ‘capacity’?

 Capacity refers to a person’s ability to make a particular decision at a particular time.
 The Mental Capacity Act 2005 says that a person’s capacity to make a decision may fluctuate based on their wellbeing at a particular time.
-If there is doubt that a person has ‘capacity’ to make a particular decision at a particular time, a mental capacity assessment will be undertaken by either a health or social care practitioner.
+If there is doubt that a person has ‘capacity’ to make a particular decision at a particular time, a mental capacity assessment will be undertaken by either a health or social care practitioner, depending upon the nature of the decision.

 Court of Protection, (court appointed) Deputyship

 You can apply to become someone’s deputy if they ‘lack mental capacity’ – this means they can’t make a decision for themselves at the time it needs to be made.
 They may still be able to make decisions for themselves at other times.
-People may lack mental capacity because:
+People may lack mental capacity because, for example:

 - they’ve had a serious brain injury or illness